 Philosophy poses general questions about reality, knowledge, reasoning, language, and conduct.
-The four main branches are metaphysics (What is the ultimate nature of reality?
-What really exists and what is mere appearance?); epistemology (What, if anything, can be known and how?); logic (What are the principles of correct reasoning?); and ethics (What is moral value?
+Some areas include metaphysics (What is the ultimate nature of reality?
+What really exists and what is mere appearance?), epistemology (What, if anything, can be known and how?), logic (What are the principles of correct reasoning?), and ethics (What is moral value?
 And what moral values should we adopt?).
-Other, more specific, branches of philosophy address questions concerning the nature of art, law, medicine, politics, religion, and the sciences.
+Other areas address questions concerning the nature of art, law, medicine, mind, politics, religion, and the sciences.

-More information on studying philosophy at NYU is available here.
+See here for more information on studying philosophy at NYU.

 For undergraduate advising, or to declare your major/minor, please contact Jack Mikuszewski at email@example.com.

 If you are a Philosophy Major or Minor not receiving regular emails from the department, email Jack Mikuszewski at firstname.lastname@example.org to be added to our mailing list.